-In the joint degree program you have access to the vast educational resources available in the Washington, D.C., metropolitan area.
+In the dual degree program you have access to the vast educational resources available in the Washington, D.C., metropolitan area.
 These include the consortium of universities' libraries, federal agencies, associations, and embassies.
-Numerous opportunities exist for internships, externships, and field placements through the university's Cooperative Education Program and the Washington College of Law's externship program.
+Numerous opportunities exist for internships, externships, and field placements through the university's Cooperative Education Program and the Washington College of Law's Externship Program.

 The university and the law school have a number of student groups whose activities you may find of interest.
-At the law school, these groups include the staffs of American University Law Review, American University journal of International Law and Policy, Administrative Law Review and Criminal Law Brief.
-Relevant WCL organizations include the Student Bar Association, the Criminal Law Society, and the Juvenile Justice Society.
+At the law school, there are five law journals and number of student-edited briefs.
+Specific ones to note are the Administrative Law Review and Criminal Law Practitioner.
+Relevant WCL student organizations include the Student Bar Association, the Criminal Law Society, and the Juvenile Justice Society.
 As a student in the School of Public Affairs you may participate in the SPA Graduate Student Council and the Alpha Phi Sigma Criminal Justice Honor Society.